romdotdog/jake-spec/README.md

 ### Loop

-Loop is inverted, unlike other languages.
+`loop` is equivalent to `while(true)` in other languages.
+However, it is inverted, unlike other languages.
 That is, a `continue` keyword must be added to keep the loop going.
+If there is no `continue` keyword in a `loop`, the compiler will not hesitate to notify you.
 ```ts
 function factorial(n: 0): u32 {
     return 1;